fultux/rke2-formula-suma/README.md

 # rke2-formula-suma
-Formula to install a rke2 cluster with SUSE Manager.
+Formula to install rke2 server with SUSE Manager.
 This will install rke2-server on the targeted server.
 It can be installed either in standalone mode or registered to another server in the case of a Highly available installation.

 ## Prerequisites